A Generically Contrastive Spatiotemporal Representation Enhancement for 3D Skeleton Action Recognition: Experiment

 We compare our method with the recent contrastive learning methods in supervised skeleton-based action recognition.
+The comparison is conducted on the X-sub benchmark of the NTU120 dataset.
+As shown in Table \ref{tab: contrastive}, our CSRE achieves competitive improvements.
+When conducting experiments based on CTR-GCN \cite{chen2021channel}, the proposed CSRE achieves the same or even higher improvements compared to other contrastive learning methods.

+Furthermore, previous contrastive learning methods \cite{xiang2023generative,cheng2020skeleton,zhou2023learning} are only applicable to some GCN-based models due to their design, which limits their generalizability.
+Specifically, GAP \cite{xiang2023generative} relies on the splitting of spatial dimensions according to human body regions for fine-grained feature alignment, which needs to maintain the spatial dimension in the aggregations.
+FR-Head \cite{zhou2023learning} is imposed on different stages of GCNs to build a multi-level refinement for stronger supervision, which depends on the design of the mainstream GCN-based method heavily and demonstrates weaker generalization.
+SkeletonGCL \cite{huang2023graph} suggests that due to the high-order structural information in graphs of the GCN blocks, graph contrast can better benefit graph convolution learning.
+Thus, SkeletonGCL only incorporates GCN-based methods.

-The comparison is conducted on the cross-subject of the NTU120 dataset.
-As shown in Table \ref{tab: contrastive}, our STD-CL achieves competitive improvements.
-Furthermore, most previous methods are only compatible with GCN-based methods.
-To take advantage of our method, we combine the STD-CL with Hyperformer, which is a transformer-based method.
-Our method outperforms previous contrastive learning methods by 1.1\%, which is a promising result. \textbf{For more comparisons, please refer to the supplementary materials.}
+To take advantage of our method, we combine the CSRE with Hyperformer \cite{zhou2022hypergraph}, which is a transformer-based method.
+Our method outperforms previous contrastive learning methods by 1.2\%, which is a promising result.